 The debouncer is available on GPIO input pins.
 For the debouncer to take effect, the associated GPIO pin must be in Input mode (GPIO Mode 0).
-The debouncer works in all trigger modes, except trigger mode 3 Skip Frames.
+The debouncer works in all trigger modes.

 Note: Each GPIO has its own input delay time.
 The debouncer time adds additional delay to the signal on the pin.